JHodgkins/MSP3-Movie2Archive/README.md

 - Relatives or a user who has acquired a collection and wishing to understand what the collection contains.
 - Movie enthusiasts who want to discover information about a movie whilst also creating a catalogue of their items.
 - Charities or small establishments wising to keep a record of media held in stock.

+## User experiance (UX)
+During project planning, it was set out that the user interface should be easily understood to provide an overall good user experience and provide a positive feeling when navigating and interacting with the application.
+As the application is aimed at all ages, logical placement of buttons and understandable form fields will all be clearly tagged to ensure no barriers are present or experienced whilst using the application.
+Keyboard and screen reader navigation has also been considered and all elements can be reached using a keyboard to ensure the application is as accessible as possible to all users of the application.

+### User storues
+#### First time user